 As any good ADHD-er dying of boredom might, I signed up for the first shiny thing that caught my eye -- a coaching certification.
 I told myself it was a productive distraction--maybe it would help me be a good supervisor in 10 years!--but, mostly - it was a great way to avoid studying.

 My impulsivity that day worked in my favor.
+Some might say it was intuition.
 From that very first coaching class, I was hooked.
-Along the way, I’ve found a deep passion for working with people navigating ADHD who have a complex trauma past—especially those who’ve been told they’re ‘too difficult,’ aren’t consistent enough, or have "failed out" (or ghosted?) other coaching programs.
+Along the way, I’ve found a deep passion for working with people navigating ADHD who have a complex trauma past—especially those who’ve been told they’re ‘too difficult,’ aren't ready or consistent enough, or have "failed out" (or ghosted?) other coaching programs.

 pROFESSIONAL CERTIFIED COACH